jagoe/fvtt-module-focus-sheet/README.md

 ## Installation

-Install using the following URL: <https://github.com/jagoe/fvtt-module-focus-sheet/releases/latest/download/module.json>.
+Install using the following [manifest URL](https://github.com/jagoe/fvtt-module-focus-sheet/releases/latest/download/module.json).

 Then, as GM, enable the `Focus Sheet` module in the `Manage Modules` settings in the Game Settings tab.